shanep/shanep.github.io/parts/project-submit-boiler.md

 you will not be able to see it again.

 ::: warning
-Make sure you use your university supplied email when generating your password.
-Do not use your personal Gmail account or you will not receive a grade on the assignment.
+You will need to use your personal gmail account to send the email.
+If you don't have a gmail account you will need to create one to complete this assignment.

 You will need to save this password somewhere safe you can't access the password after you close the window.

 :::

 ![generate app password](/images/gen-app-password.png)